luismartinezs/web-voyager/README.md

 - Requires a valid OpenAI API key with GPT-4 access
 - Performance may vary depending on the complexity of the web pages and tasks
+- Extended sessions can incur significant API costs due to frequent image processing and GPT-4 calls